somepfc/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- the closure is within the empty function.
+Data within a closure/ function can't be access from the outside.
+So for the code to run the entire epmty function had to be returned.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- name is the same, newRoll would change since its a random number.
 c.
 What is the lexical scope of `newRoll`?
+- newRoll exists within the empty function, it couldn't be accessed within the personalDice function.

 ### Task 3 - Stretch Goals